Sleepycatfuji/skills-github-pages/index.md

 - **Duration:** July 2024 – Present
 - **Responsibilities:**
-  - Led UX research and design strategy for an Advanced Parking Assistance feature, aligning with product roadmap.
+  - Led UX research and design strategy for an Advanced Parking Assistance feature.
   - Assisted in user research and translated insights into intuitive product design proposals.
   - Worked closely with UX Designers, Researchers, and Engineers to define and execute feature rollouts.
   - Managed vendor contracts, ensuring timely payments by collaborating with finance and legal teams.